 Oligomenorrhea is defined as a cycle length >35 days or <10 menses per year.
 Both the frequency and the amount of vaginal bleeding are irregular in oligomenorrhea, and moliminal symptoms (premenstrual breast tenderness, food cravings, mood lability), suggestive of ovulation, are variably present.
 Anovulation can also present with intermenstrual intervals <24 days or vaginal bleeding for >7 days.
 Frequent or heavy irregular bleeding is termed dysfunctional uterine bleeding if anatomic uterine and outflow tract lesions or a bleeding diathesis have been excluded.
 Oligo- or anovulation are most frequently associated with polycystic ovarian syndrome (PCOS).

 The absence of menarche (the first menstrual period) by age 16 has been used traditionally to define primary amenorrhea.
 However, other factors, such as growth, secondary sexual characteristics, and the presence of cyclic pelvic pain, also influence the age at which primary amenorrhea should be investigated.
 Recent studies suggest that puberty is occurring at an earlier age, particularly in obese girls.
 However, it is important to note that these data reflect earlier breast development alone with minimal change in the age of menarche.
-Thus, an evaluation for amenorrhea should be initiated by age 15 or 16 in the presence of normal growth and secondary sexual characteristics; age 13 in the absence of secondary sexual characteristics or if height is less than the ...
+Thus, an evaluation for amenorrhea should be initiated by age 15 or 16 in the presence of normal growth and secondary sexual characteristics; age 13 in the absence of secondary sexual characteristics or if height ...